-Over the years this school bizzo get easier and you learn a few tips and tricks to make life easier for yourself and your kids.
-From helping them find their hat in a sea of 500 identical ones, to figuring out what you should spend money on, here are 25 back to school hacks that might save your coffers and your sanity.
+Over the years, this school bizzo gets easier and you learn a few tips and tricks to make life easier for yourself and your kids.
+From helping them find their hat in a sea of 500 identical ones to figuring out what you should spend money on, here are 25 back-to-school hacks that might save your coffers and sanity.

 25 Back To School Hacks

 - Sew or iron a badge of your child’s favourite thing to their hat to distinguish it from the 100s of others.
 You could also sew their initials or name.

 - If your child can’t tie laces, and the school allows, let them wear Velcro shoes otherwise they’ll always be tripping up and frustrating teachers who have to tie them eight times a day.